 In May 2021, the Company placed a security bond of \$10,000 on an application for Mines Act Permit with the BC Ministry of Energy and Mines and Petroleum Resources on the October Dome property.
-In 2022, the bond's annual interest rate was 3.2% and the bond is hypothecated with an automatic annual renewal upon maturity.
+The bond is hypothecated with an automatic annual renewal upon maturity.